Want the perfect workout program?

 With full-body workouts, you'll use mostly compound exercises that cover all the muscles in the body instead of working each body part separately.
 The goal here is to work the entire body in a regular workout session that doesn't take excessive time.

 Your schedule will dictate how many days a week you create your full body workout routine around.
 3-day full-body workout plans are probably the most common.
-However, it's manageable to do a 2 day or even 4-day full body plan.
+However, it's manageable to do a 2 day split or even 4-day full body plan.
 You'll need at least 24 hours between workout sessions so that your muscles can recover and repair.
 Rest days between workout sessions can also help you conserve energy so that the next time you hit the gym, the intensity level doesn't drop.

 If interested in a full-body routine, check out our Ultimate Full Body Workout For Women!